-A summary of the various planning funds proposed for use by the Capital Area MPO during FY 2021 is provided in the above table and chart.
-It should be noted that the NCDOT Transportation Planning Division will hold a call for new projects to be funded with SPR dollars in January 2020, and the allocation of SPR funding to CAMPO may change as a result of that process.
-Funding for some special studies are anticipated to be done in partnership with neighboring MPOs, and are dependent on those MPOs' adoptions of their FY 21 UPWP.
-Anticipated funding from those partners are reflected in Table 3 of this document.
-Likewise, the Wake Transit Annual Work Program is anticipated to be adopted in early summer 2021, and ultimate Wake Transit funding allocated to the MPO by change as a result of that process.
+A summary of the various planning funds proposed for use by the Capital Area MPO during FY 2022 is provided in the above table and chart.
+It should be noted that the NCDOT Transportation Planning Division is expected to hold a call for new projects to be funded with SPR dollars in January 2021, and the allocation of SPR funding to CAMPO may change as a result of that process.
+The Wake Transit Annual Work Program is anticipated to be adopted in early summer 2021, and ultimate Wake Transit funding allocated to the MPO by change as a result of that process.
+Anticipated funding from partners is reflected in Table 3 of this document.